Silghat: Economy

 Assam Co-operative Jute Mills Ltd. operates at Silghat.
 The mill opened in 1970.
 It is a major producer of jute in Assam.
 It is the only jute mill in the country in the co-operative Sector.
 It was registered in 1959 under the Assam Co-operative Societies Act.

 Transport

 The nearest airport is at Saloni, 10 km from Tezpur.

 Silghat Town Railway Station provides train service.
 Alipurduar–Silghat Town Rajya Rani Express, Nagaon Express, Kolkata–Silghat Town Kaziranga Express, and Guwahati - Silghat Town DEMU originate from this station.

 National Highway 52 passes through the town.

 Silghat multimodal waterways terminal on Brahmaputra National Waterway 2 in Sissiborgaon tehsil is part of Bharatmala and Sagarmala projects.
 19 National Waterways for the Northeast connectivity.

-Kamakhya temple

-Silghat Kamakhya Temple is located there.
-An ancient temple for lord Shiva is on the banks of River Brahamputra.